 Map your route in advance

-Enter your destination to determine the fastest route before you leave home.
-And for the times you lose satellite connection, pack an atlas or paper map.
+Enter your destination to determine the fastest route or decide on a scenic route before you leave home.
+And for the times you lose GPS connection, pack an atlas or paper map.
 This is also a great way to scout out stops along the way for refueling, eating, roadside attractions and overnight stays.

-If you have a growing family and yearn for more wiggle room, GM offers a number of larger vehicles that offer you the coveted third row seating.
-When you’re ready, apply to prequalify to help save time at the dealership.
+If you have a growing family and yearn for more wiggle room, GM offers a number of larger vehicles that offer you the coveted third-row seating.
+When you're ready, browse our current offers to get a great deal on a new ride.

 Paul (The Pet Lover)